10.0 Earthquake

 10.0 Earthquake is a 2014 American disaster film directed by David Gidali and starring Henry Ian Cusick and Jeffrey Jones.

 Plot

-USGS scientist Emily Schiffman theorizes that a series of minor earthquakes are building up to a super quake that will sunk the entire city of Los Angeles into a lava-filled chasm.
+USGS scientist Emily Schiffman theorizes that a series of minor earthquakes are building up to a super quake that will sink the entire city of Los Angeles into a lava-filled chasm.
 Engineer Jack, whose deep fracking company is responsible for the quakes, feels obligated to help.
 He and Emily race through the increasingly damaged city in hopes of diverting the epicenter to Long Beach and potentially saving millions of lives, including Jack's daughter.